MHSA – Admission & Graduation Requirements

 The program participates in the Centralized Application Service for Anesthesiologist Assistants (CASAA) for the receipt and processing of all applications.
 However, CASAA takes no part in the selection of our students.
 CASAA application packets may be obtained from the CASAA website.

-Once the CASAA application has been received by Bluefield University, a supplemental application will be made available online.
-Your complete application must be received no later than January 1st, 2023, in order to be considered for admission to the June 2023 entering class.
+Your complete application must be received no later than November 1st, 2023, in order to be considered for admission to the next class.
 Once we receive the completed application, all materials listed below, and the application fee, your file will be reviewed by the admissions counselor.
 Applicants will not be considered for a possible interview until all these requirements have been received.
 On the application portal, we ask applicants about a range of demographic, personality, and interest topics.
-Applicants are encouraged to not “over-think” the answers to these questions as the dual intent of the survey is to provide a richer holistic view of the applicant and to aid the program in future service to students.
+Applicants are encouraged to not “overthink” the answers to these questions as the dual intent of the survey is to provide a richer holistic view of the applicant and to aid the program in future service to students.

 Steps To Apply